enkidevs/curriculum/sql/ddl/alter/alter-characteristics.md

 ### Data Type

 Although you are able to change the data type of a column, the new definition must be compatible with the old existing data.
-For example, if you change a numeric type to `VARCHAR` this will always be successful, but if you change a `VARCHAR` type to numeric values like 'abc' will fail to be cast as numbers.
+For example, if you change a numeric type to `VARCHAR` this will always be successful.
+If, however, you change a `VARCHAR` type to numeric, values like 'abc' will fail to be cast as numbers.

 The syntax for changing a data type looks like this: